-As mixed tension migraines have symptoms of both migraine and tension headaches, they are thought to be somewhere in the middle of the headache continuum.
-It is believed that the migraine comes first, and it causes tension that triggers a tension headache.
+Because mixed tension migraines have symptoms of both migraine and tension headaches, they fall somewhere in the middle of the headache continuum.
+It’s believed that the migraine comes first, and it causes tension that triggers a tension headache.

 Mixed tension migraines have symptoms of both tension headaches and migraines.
-However, the symptoms may vary from individual to individual.
+However, symptoms may vary from person to person.
 In other words, you may have more symptoms associated with a migraine than a tension headache or vice versa.

 - pain on one or both sides of the head that may get worse with activity